Keto diet: Are the benefits worth the risks? | DW | 27.08.2020

 Constipation is also a common side effect because the diet is poor in high fiber foods, such as whole grains, fruits and vegetables.
 Cutting out fruits and vegetables can lead to vitamin and mineral deficiencies.

-New York dietician, Sarah Hamdan, is concerned about long-term health issues, such as "an increased risk of liver disease, kidney stones, osteoporosis and gout."
+New York dietician Sarah Hamdan says she is concerned about long-term health issues, such as "an increased risk of liver disease, kidney stones, osteoporosis and gout."

 "Ketone bodies are produced by the liver," says Hamdan.
 "That can put pressure on the liver, which in turn can cause liver disease.
 And a high protein content can sometimes affect our kidneys."